A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 A waterside domed mosque with a long suspension bridge running behind it.

-Istanbul is a truly thrilling city to visit all year round.
+Istanbul is a truly thrilling city to visit throughout the year.
 June offers average temperatures of 23℃ and little to no rain.
-In June, the city also celebrates the Istanbul International Music Festival – one of the world’s most significant classical music gatherings.
+The city also hosts the Istanbul International Music Festival, one of the world’s most significant classical music gatherings.
 It’s hosted over three weeks at numerous landmark venues, including the Sureyya Opera House and Hagia Irene Museum.

 For family fun, take a trip out on the water to enjoy the beautiful June weather.
 Cruises run to the car-free Prince’s Islands from Istanbul’s harbour.
 Once there, you can explore them via horse-drawn carriage and learn more about the area’s extensive history.

 Elsewhere, you’ll spot many lovely beaches on Istanbul’s outskirts that fringe the Black Sea and the Sea of Marmara.
-Don’t forget to spend some time exploring the Sultanahmet, either.
+Don’t forget to spend some time exploring Sultanahmet as well.
 The neighbourhood is the home of the monumental Hagia Sophia and the beautiful Blue Mosque.

 Long-haul June holiday destinations

-It’s not just Europe that’s worthy of a visit in June.
+It’s not just Europe that’s worth visiting in June.
 Many destinations around the globe are particularly appealing at this time of year, whether that’s for the weather or special cultural events.

 9. Tokyo, Japan